dsb-lab/CellBasedModels.jl/docs/src/Usage_Community.md

 ## KwArgs of the Community constructor

-In addition to the model structure, we can provide the Community structure with keyword arguments corresponding to any of the Default Parameters or User Defined parameters of an ABM (see Constructing ABMs - Parameters).
+In addition to the model structure, we can provide the Community structure with keyword arguments.
+You can see all pf them in the API - Community documentation.
+Among them you will find:

+ - Base parameters like the time `dt` or the simulation box `simBox`.
+ - User parameters.
+ - `platform` argument to define the type of platform in which you want to evolve the model.
+ - `agentAlg`, `modelAlg` and `mediumAlg` to define the integrator that you want to use.
+You can use our own integrators provided in the submodule `CBMIntegrators` that may be faster in general but in complex cases with stiff operation or in which you need high precission, you can always use the integrators from `DifferentialEquations.jl` suite.
+ - `neighbors` algorithm.
+This defines the way of computing neighbors.
+This step is one of the most cost expensive in ABMs and the correct selection of algorithm can really afect your computational efficientcy.
+We provide several possible algorithms in the submodule `CBMNeighbors`.

 For example, we can define a community with more agents `N`, a `simulationBox` and random positions (`x`,`y`) in the unit box by constructing the Community as